She Worked Until She Was 80!

 Hedda retired from the Milwaukee Railroad Company at age sixty-five.
 Her last day was on a Friday, and on the following Monday, she started at a new job at Continental Bank in the “corporate art” department.
 Apparently, the bank, or a division of the bank, owned a large collection of paintings, sculpture and select pieces of fine art that they rented out to various companies.
 Hedda was put in charge of this department and really loved it.
 She continued working in this position until she was eighty years old!

-Hedda made the decision to finally retire for good in 1985 when she was walking to work one morning.
-It so happened that she was crossing a bridge over the Chicago River when a strong blast of wind whipped through and nearly blew her over.
+Even after Nelson died in 1978, when Hedda was seventy-three, she continued working.
+She made the decision to finally retire for good in 1985 when she was walking to work one morning.
+It so happened that as she was crossing a bridge over the Chicago River, a strong blast of wind whipped through and nearly blew her over.
 Hedda grabbed onto a man who was walking beside her and thus managed not to fall.
 She is convinced that if the man had not been there at that moment, she would have been blown into the river and drowned.
-It was then that she decided she “couldn’t go to work anymore.”
+It was then that she decided she “couldn’t go to work anymore,” but she continued to be very active in all of her women’s groups.

-Despite the fact that she was no longer working, Hedda continued to be active in her women’s groups, though she was living alone now.
-Nelson had passed away peacefully in 1978, when Hedda was seventy-three.
-She managed to continue on her own, though as time passed, she grew more alienated from people as her hearing got worse, her memory more unreliable, and her tongue sharper.
-Over the years, Hedda has likewise grown apart from her siblings, though several of them still live in the area.
-She has only remained close to her sister, Signe, and Signe’s son, Dennis, her favorite nephew.
+As time has gone on, however, Hedda has become more alienated from people, especially as her hearing has gotten worse, her memory more unreliable, and her tongue sharper.
+She also grew apart from her siblings over the years, despite many of them living in the Chicago area.
+She has only remained close to her sister, Signe, and Signe’s son, Dennis—her favorite nephew.
 Dennis says that he has gotten along with his aunt all these years because he has always been able to ignore her critical comments.
 He says that she is actually a very strong, spiritual woman who got through troublesome periods in her life with prayer.

 In 1992, Hedda fell and broke her hip.
 At that point, Dennis helped her hire a live-in nurse, an arrangement that lasted almost four years, until Hedda’s finances were almost exhausted and she likewise required more care.
 In bringing her to a nursing home, Dennis’s hope is that she might regain some social involvement.